 Three or more events within a 30-minute period.

-Call-out work that meets the provisions of #2 above will be compensated at a minimum of two hours of work time.
+Subsection 3 Call-out work that meets the provisions of #2 above will be compensated at a minimum of two hours of work time.

-Call-out work completed while the employee is in a period of scheduled on-call service will be compensated in addition to the on-call comp time.
+Subsection 4.
+Call-out work completed while the employee is in a period of scheduled on-call service will be compensated in addition to the on-call time.

 Section 7.
 On-call status is time, usually off the worksite premises, spent in the employee's own pursuits where the employee must remain available to be called back to work on short notice if the need arises.
 Employees who are required to be in On-Call Status shall be compensated for their making themselves available to work on short notice by selecting one of the following methods of compensation:

-The employee shall be paid for two (2) hours of straight time for each 24-hour period that the employee is on-call during their regularly scheduled workday(s) and four (4) hours of straight time for each 24-hour period that the employee is on-call during their regularly scheduled days off.
-This time shall be designated as "On Call Hours" and shall be paid as straight time on the paycheck directly following the pay period in which the employee was on call.
-The employee shall receive two (2) hours of straight compensatory time for each 24-hour period that the employee is on-call during their regularly scheduled workday(s) and, four (4) hours of straight compensatory time for each 24-hour period that the employee is on-call during their regularly scheduled days off.
-This time may be used by the employee as paid time off, just as any other compensatory time.
-The employee's compensatory time shall be accrued in a compensatory time bank, up to a maximum of 120 hours.
-Any compensatory hours accrued by non-exempt employees in excess of 120 hours shall be paid as a lump-sum payment on the paycheck directly following the pay period in which the accumulated time exceeds 120 hours.
+The employee shall be compensated for two hours of straight time for each 24-hour period that the employee is on-call during their regularly scheduled workday(s) and four hours of straight time for each 24-hour period that the employee is on-call during their regularly scheduled days off.
+The employee must report this time on the timesheet using appropriate on-call code to be paid money or to be compensated in time off on future pay period.
+On-call time will be compensated on the paycheck directly following the pay period in which the employee was on-call and reported on timesheet.
+Time submitted as on-call leave time may be used by the employee as paid time off, just as any other compensatory time.
+The employee's compensatory time shall be accrued in the employee’s exempt compensatory time bank, up to a maximum of 120 hours.
+Any exempt compensatory hours accrued by non-exempt employees in excess of 120 hours shall be paid as a lump-sum payment on the paycheck directly following the pay period in which the accumulated time exceeds 120 hours.
+If the exempt compensatory balance is at 120 hours, the employee must report on-call time as paid on-call time on their timesheet and may not choose to be compensated as leave time until the exempt balance is below 120 hours.

-The employee shall select a method of on-call compensation annually at the time they elect whether to be paid for overtime hours or earn compensatory time for overtime hours.
-On-call time earned in excess of the 120-hour maximum is automatically paid out as earned: however, for on-call time, once the on-call balance falls under the maximum it will convert to comp time once again.
+The employee’s non-exempt compensatory or overtime election has no bearing on reporting of on-call or call-out compensation.

 Section 8.
 No bargaining unit position shall be filled by a work study, J.T.P.A., workfare or work-release employee, without the concurrence of the Federation.